Dragonath/WebApiProject/README.md

 * [Controllers](#controllers)

 ## General info
 This project is database for multiplayer roleplaying game with many players, items and enemies.
 This project currently doesn't have actual working game behind it, and is only a prototype database for possible game idea we had.
+In the game, you control your own player character.
+You defeat enemies, level up and collect items dropped by enemies.
+You can sell items in market districts in any city.

 ## Technologies
 Project is created with: